 “You may have to reconsider your definition of safety from now on,” Sem called back.
 “But we’re all right for now.
 I’ve had bigger visitors than you two down here.
 Hold the railing if it helps you.”

 Gaps appeared between the steps, and they grew wider as we descended.
-By the time we reached a landing, the staircase was a series of stone blocks strung together by the railings alone.
+By the time we reached a landing, the staircase was a chain of blocks strung together by the railings alone.
 Sem hopped over one more gap to the last block of the landing, from which a few more steps hung down before the whole thing ended in midair.

 “Damn,” I breathed, craning my neck out as far over the edge as I dared.

 “I certainly hope not.”